lingluanchen/awesome-swift/README.md

 * [AZTableViewController](https://github.com/AfrozZaheer/AZTableViewController) - Elegant and easy way to integrate pagination with placeholder views.
 * [DTTableViewManager](https://github.com/DenHeadless/DTTableViewManager) - Protocol-oriented UITableView management, powered by generics and associated types.
 * [ExpandableCell](https://github.com/younatics/ExpandableCell) - Fully refactored YNExapnadableCell with more concise, bug free.
 Easiest usage of expandable & collapsible cell for iOS.
 You can customize expandable UITableViewCell whatever you like.
 ExpandableCell is made because insertRows and deleteRows is hard to use.
-Just inheirt ExpandableDelegate
+Just inheirt ExpandableDelegate.
 * [ExpyTableView](https://github.com/okhanokbay/ExpyTableView) - Make your table view expandable just by implementing one method.
 * [folding-cell](https://github.com/Ramotion/folding-cell) - Folding cell transition.
 * [GridView](https://github.com/KyoheiG3/GridView) - Can be customized as a time table, spreadsheet, paging and more.
 * [HGPlaceholders](https://github.com/HamzaGhazouani/HGPlaceholders) - Nice library to show placeholders and Empty States for any UITableView/UICollectionView in your project.
+* [OKTableViewLiaison](https://github.com/okcupid/OKTableViewLiaison) - Framework to help you better manage UITableViews
 * [ParallaxHeader](https://github.com/romansorochak/ParallaxHeader) - Simple way to add parallax header to UIScrollView/UITableView.
 * [Persei](https://github.com/Yalantis/Persei) - Animated top menu for UITableView / UICollectionView / UIScrollView.
 * [PullToRefreshSwift](https://github.com/dekatotoro/PullToRefreshSwift) - PullToRefresh library.